hedge0/cs326-final-nu/docs/final.md

 We utilize password salting and hashing for authentication, utilizing SHA-256.
 For session handling, we acknowledge that if the user presses the back button after being signed out, they will receive a cached version of the site, however they will not be able to access any other portion of the web application due to the appropriate session not being set.

 # Division of Labor

+* Group
+- Documentation, bugs and error handling,

 * Elias
+-

 * Andrew
+- Created endpoints in the backend, front end features, user authentication using passport and minicrypt and session handling.

 * Ben
+-

 # Conclusion
 The design process was mostly straightforward.
 We collaborated and decided what pages we needed and worked from there.
 After brainstorming and searching we finally decided on a style and background for our UI.